jenniferlu717/KrakenTools/README.md

 ---------------------------------------------------------
 # extract\_kraken\_reads.py

 This program_ extract reads classified at any user-specified taxonomy IDs.
 User must specify the Kraken output file, the sequence file(s), and at least one taxonomy ID.
-Additional options are specified below.
+Additional options are specified below:

 <details>
     <summary>